bennettoxford/opencodecounts/README.md

 <!-- badges: end -->

-The `opencodecounts` R package provides easy access to yearly summaries of clinical code usage in primary and secondary care in England.
+The `opencodecounts` R package provides easy access to yearly summaries of clinical code usage in England.
 The package makes NHS England’s published datasets available in R and an [interactive online tool](https://bennettoxford.github.io/opencodecounts/articles/app.html), covering SNOMED-CT codes in primary care and ICD-10/OPCS-4 codes in secondary care.